spice2x/spice2x.github.io/README.md

 spice2x is a fork of SpiceTools, focused on addressing bugs, usability, and quality-of-life improvements.

-Please visit the homepage: **[https://spice2x.github.io/](https://spice2x.github.io/)**
+# >>> This is the github page for development.
+If you just want to download the latest EXE, visit the homepage instead: **[https://spice2x.github.io/](https://spice2x.github.io/)** <<<

+# spice2x

+## Overview

 We do not use GitHub for source control, but we do use the [issue tracker](https://github.com/spice2x/spice2x.github.io/issues) and [the wiki](https://github.com/spice2x/spice2x.github.io/wiki).
 Source is distributed in the release package.

-## Overview

 [Features](https://github.com/spice2x/spice2x.github.io/wiki/spice2x-features)